 Halloween lunch at the ninka when my daughter was one year old.

 The muninka had food from… Oisix!
 She seemed to like this food as well and got as many seconds, thirds, etc., as she wanted.

 The Halloween lunch at my daughter’s muninka when she was two years old.
 (Sorry for the low quality of the photo, that will be explained later on!)

 With both daycares, we received a sheet with the meals listed for the entire month, although the ninka took photos of her lunch most of the time and uploaded it onto the app.

 Education at the Ninka and Muninka

 There wasn’t any specific educational curriculum at the ninka my daughter attended, which is typical of ninka hoikuen.
 She learned greetings, read books, did arts and crafts, but as far as I remember, there wasn’t much else.

-At the muninka she attended, they specialized in both English education and Montessori.
+The muninka she attended specialized in both English education and Montessori.
 The English teacher was quite qualified and my daughter’s English improved immensely thanks to her.
 They also did lessons using Montessori methods, which are meant to help with self-regulation, independence, and curiosity, among other areas crucial for social and emotional development.

 Here are some other comparisons I thought I should share:

 - Both daycares had apps where I could see photos of my daughter; however, the ninka app had more photos than the muninka.
 In fact, the muninka only uploaded one photo a day, and some days we didn’t get anything.
 The photos from the ninka were also high quality and we were able to download them, whereas the muninka photos were very small and unable to be downloaded.